 WHAT THE PUBLIC CAN DO - Click this link to find out more information about mosquitoes, West Nile Virus, and what the public can do to protect themselves from becoming infected with West Nile Virus, how to protect their animals from the virus, and what the public can do to combat mosquito breeding.

-Bingham County will begin reviewing and revising its abatement plan for 2007 as soon as the 2006 measures have been completed.
+Bingham County will begin reviewing and evising its abatement plan for 2007 as soon as the 2006 measures have been completed.